-Current liabilities consist primarily of grants payable.
-Grants payable as of year-end are representative of active grant awards (see also grant awards) for which the requests for reimbursements reflect expenditures incurred by the grantees prior to June 30, 2018, but for which the Corporation had not reimbursed the grantees until after year-end.
-At June 30, 2017, current liabilities also consisted of accrued payroll expenses (\$14,347) and the current portion of compensated absences (\$5,800).
-See also transfer below.
+Current liabilities typically consist primarily of grants payable.
+Grants payable as of year-end are representative of active grant awards (see also grant awards) for which the requests for reimbursements reflect expenditures incurred by the grantees prior to year-end, but for which the Corporation had not reimbursed the grantees until after year-end.